Anamorphism

 In computer programming, an anamorphism is a function that generates a sequence by repeated application of the function to its previous result.
 You begin with some value A and apply a function f to it to get B. Then you apply f to B to get C, and so on until some terminating condition is reached.
 The anamorphism is the function that generates the list of A, B, C, etc. You can think of the anamorphism as unfolding the initial value into a sequence.

 The above layman's description can be stated more formally in category theory: the anamorphism of a coinductive type denotes the assignment of a coalgebra to its unique morphism to the final coalgebra of an endofunctor.
 These objects are used in functional programming as unfolds.

-The categorical dual (aka opposite) of the anamorphism is the catamorphism.
+The categorical dual (the notion most naturally considered the "opposite") of the anamorphism is the catamorphism.

 Anamorphisms in functional programming

 In functional programming, an anamorphism is a generalization of the concept of unfolds on coinductive lists.
-Formally, anamorphisms are generic functions that can corecursively construct a result of a certain type and which is parameterized by functions that determine the next single step of the construction.
+Formally, anamorphisms are generic functions that can corecursively construct a result of a certain type and which are parameterized by functions that determine the next single step of the construction.